snrnats/doc-centre/docfx_project/pro/api/help/creating_new_consignments.md

 # Creating New Consignments

 In order for SortedPRO to manage a consignment, you'll need to record the details of that consignment on the system.
-This page explains explains the various ways that you can record consignment information in PRO.
+This page explains the various ways that you can record consignment information in PRO.

 ---